briankimstudio/aled/README.md

 # ALED

 ALED is a platform to control "unaddressable" RGB led strip.
 After reading about WLED project, I found out that WLED is for "addressable" RGB led strip.
-That is why I started this project.
+So, I started this project naturally to support "unaddressable" RGB led strip.

 ## Current status